Sunday, January 26, 2014

 Posted by Frank Bocchino

-If your company hasn't gotten the results you expected from your social networking, it probably never will.
+If your marketing department hasn't gotten the results you expected from your social networking by now, it probably never will.
+It's not their fault.
+It's just the wrong channel.

-I'm a social media strategist and consultant, write a syndicated column on social media, have authored social media best practices eBooks, and by some standards, am a pioneer in social media.
-And I consider myself a social media student -- you can't be much of an expert on what's been around for such a short time.
+I'm a digital marketing consultant who spend his days as a social media strategist, write a syndicated column on social media, have authored social media best practices eBooks, and by some standards, am a pioneer in social media.
+And I consider myself a social media student as you can't be much of an expert on what's been around for such a short time.
 So it always puzzles me when a client reaches a frustration level with the results, or rather the lack thereof, that they are achieving from their efforts.
 They'll say: "I've got my Facebook, Twitter and YouTube pages up.
 And I'm paying some kid to write content and post and tweet and blog and...I'm not seeing anything."

 Sound familiar?
 Measuring ROI on social media certainly is possible though since there is no accepted standard (like the 2% return on direct mail for instance) I'm not sure what good it is.
 More important is ROE and ROTS (return on effort and return on time spent).
 Is the effort you are putting in increasing website traffic, SEO, brand awareness and inbound leads?
 Is it improving customer service and reducing support costs?